Koi-sof/Capstone-Project/README.md

 # Capstone-Project: AfyaMind Emotion Detection Project
 Team: Simon Irungu, John Nyangoya, Eugene Mallah, Sophie Muchiri, Bob-lewis

-#Project Overview
+# Project Overview

 The AfyaMind project develops an automated emotion detection model to classify text-based data into distinct emotion categories.
 This system supports mentah health professionals, researchers, and digital wellness organizations by identifying emotional states in written communication.
 It enables early interventions, empathetic responses, and large-scale emotional trend analysis.

+# Business Understanding
+In the digital era, understanding emotions expressed in text is essential for enhancing user interactions, improving customer support, and analyzing public sentiment.
+This project details the end-to-end process: from essential text preprocessing and exploratory data analysis (EDA) to the implementation and optimization of a deep learning model.
+Crucially, the focus here is on multi-label classification, moving beyond binary sentiment to capture the subtle complexity of human communication, where emotions like 'confusion' and 'excitement' can coexist.
+The resulting system, deployed via a Streamlit application, transforms raw text into actionable emotional profiles, enabling personalized and context-aware responses, as well as application to a mental health chatbot known as `AfyaMind.`

-#Key Objectives:
+# Objectives:

-Build and evaluate a machine learning model for automatic text classification into emotional categories using the GoEmotions dataset.
+*Main Objective:* To build and evaluate a machine learning model that can automatically classify text into emotional categories using the GoEmotions dataset.

+*Specific Objectives*

-Explore and understand emotion distribution in the dataset.
+To explore and understand the distribution of emotions in the GoEmotions dataset.

+To transform textual data into numerical form using techniques such as TF-IDF, or contextual embeddings (e.g., BERT).

-Compare baseline models with deep learning approaches.
+To build and compare baseline models (e.g., Logistic Regression, Random Forest, Naive Bayes) with deep learning models (e.g., BERT).

-Evaluate models using multi-label classification metrics.
+To evaluate models using metrics appropriate for multi-label classification (e.g., F1-score, Precision, Recall)

-Deploy the model on Streamlit and intergrate with intervention systems.
+To deploy the model on Streamlit and intergrate it with an existing model to provide intervention.

-Generate actionable insights for digital health and AI-driven emotional intelligence.

-#Success Criteria: Evaluated via performance metrics like macro F1-score and recall.
+*Success Criteria:* Evaluated via performance metrics like macro F1-score and recall.
 Target: Macro F1-score >= 0.75 for balanced accuracy across emotion classes.

-# Business Understanding

-The project aims to create a robust emotion detection system for real-world applications in mental health.
-By analyzing text from sources like Reddit comments, it identifies emotions to inform strategies in digital wellness.

 # Data Understanding